The banana is a popular fruit many of us enjoy daily, whether for breakfast, lunch, or just a snack.

-Monsieur Mangetout was a Frenchman born in 1950, who was able to consume over 9 tons of metal in his life time but couldn’t stomach single banana, saying they made him feel sick.
+Monsieur Mangetout was a Frenchman born in 1950 who consumed over 9 tons of metal in his lifetime but couldn’t stomach a single banana, saying they made him feel sick.

-The 1971 Woody Allen movie, “Bananas” made a whopping $11.8 million dollars, and appeared in numerous top hit lists including American Film Institute’s 2000 and AFI’s 100 years 100 laughs.
+The 1971 Woody Allen movie, “Bananas,” made a whopping $11.8 million and appeared in numerous top hit lists, including American Film Institute’s 2000 and AFI’s 100 years 100 laughs.

-Around 0.074 lbs (33.57 g) of bananas per person per day are consumed in the U.S. alone.
-The largest consumer of bananas worldwide is Uganda where the average person consumes around 1⅓ lbs (605 g) of the fruit daily.
+Around 0.074 lbs (33.57 g) of bananas per person per day are consumed in the United States alone.
+The largest consumer of bananas worldwide is Uganda, where the average person consumes around 1⅓ lb (605 g) of the fruit daily.

-The oils within the inside of a banana skin can actually help inflammation and itching caused by insect bites.
+The oils inside a banana skin can actually help inflammation and itching caused by insect bites.

 The perfect soil for growing bananas must contain a ph. of between 5.5 and 6.5 and must not be salty or too cold.
-One of the biggest problems for bananas is root rot which is caused by the soil being too cold, along with other factors.
+One of the biggest problems for bananas is root rot caused by the soil being too cold and other factors.